JamesMessinger/swagger-server/README.md

 * __Build your API in real-time__ <br>
 Swagger-Server automatically watches reloads your files as you work on them.
 No need to restart the server.
 Test your code changes _in real time_!

-* __Intelligent Stubs (Mocks)__<br>
+* __Intelligent Mocks__<br>
 Swagger-Server automatically provides mock implementations for every operation in your API definition, complete with data persistence.
 So you can have a __fully-functional mock__ API with *zero code*.
-You can even extend Swagger-Server's stubs with your own logic.
+You can even extend Swagger-Server's mocks with your own logic.

 * __Powered by Express__<br>
 Implement your API with all the power and simplicity of [Express.js](http://expressjs.com).
 Use any [third-party Express middleware](https://www.npmjs.com/search?q=express), or write your own.
 It's as easy as `function(req, res, next)`